 Piazza del Duomo (Duomo square) is full of buildings which are definitely worth a visit.
 Firstly, the famous Baptistery, in Romanesque style and characterized by the precious presence of the Porta del Paradiso (The Gate of Paradise) by Lorenzo Ghiberti.
 Secondly, Giotto’s Bell Tower, with its tiles showing all sorts of human activities, such as astronomy and weaving.
-And last but not least, we continue the tour visiting the Cathedral, surmounted by Brunelleschi’s famous dome.
+And last but not least, our great Cathedral, surmounted by Brunelleschi’s famous dome.

 Then we head to Porcellino Market (Piglet’s market): located under the beautiful logge built in the 16th century.
 You can’t miss the chance to rub the nose of the piglet and place your coin in his mouth: all brings good luck!

 Ponte Vecchio is The oldest bridge of Florence (1345) and the only one that is still standing after the destruction in World War II.
 Piazza della Signoria (Signoria Square) is our next stop.
 It’s surrounded by some of the most famous attractions in Florence: Palazzo Vecchio, the Loggia dei Lanzi and the Uffizi.
 Palazzo Vecchio is the old city hall, where Cosimo I de’Medici lived with his family from 1537.
 Under the Loggia dei Lanzi, a sort of open-air gallery, we see the well-known masterpieces of Rape of the Sabine Women (Ratto delle Sabine) by Giambologna and the Perseus by Benvenuto Cellini.
 Next to the Loggia dei Lanzi, we find the Uffizi Gallery.
 Today it is one of the most famous museums in the world.